 An antiques/vintage shop that doubles as a gallery, The Nichols Building is an antiques, art and craft centre bringing together local handmade goods spanning clothing, pottery, sculpture, artwork, photography and more.
 Hugely eclectic and evocative, it’s as easy to stroll around the collections for several hours as it is to pick up some highly unusual bargains.

 As you’d expect from a city with such vivid historical roots, Sheffield’s museum scene is a rich, interactive world that takes you through the centuries.

 Kelham Island Museum recounts the city’s rich industrial history, with a working 12,000hp steam engines one of the main attractions.
 Located on a man-made island just outside the city centre, the museum has plenty of displays and exhibitions including a transport gallery and a live steel melting plant at work.

 Equally impressive is the National Emergency Services Museum, a three-floor museum showcasing the changing face of the nation’s emergency services including a detailed guide to the uniforms, vehicles and even provides an example of what to expect if you were caught in the middle of a fire fight.
 If you’re into hands-on experiences, the Magna Science Adventure Centre is designed for kids aged big and small, and takes you through the four elements - earth, wind, fire and water - including an in-depth look at how Sheffield’s steel scene burst to life.
-And finally for something a bit more cerebral, head to Weston Park Museum, an all-encompassing museum that traces Sheffield’s rich history through its communities and cultures.
+And finally for something a bit more cerebral, head to Weston Park C, an all-encompassing museum that traces Sheffield’s rich history through its communities and cultures.